 One of the greatest advantages of hiring our firm is the connections we bring to the process.
 Typically we know the prosecutor and the judge, allowing us to anticipate the judge’s reactions, understand how the prosecutor will want to proceed, and to negotiate the best deal for our clients in efforts of removing as much uncertainty from the process as possible.
 For this reason, looking for an attorney who practices in the county where you were violated is particularly helpful.
 That said we regularly practice in the counties of Oakland, Macomb, Wayne, and Lapeer, Livingston, Washtenaw, Genesee, and St. Clair.

 Let us help you navigate the Court system’s rough waters, and keep you out of jail, as our attorneys often can often help get the charges reduced to disorderly conduct and sometimes dismissed completely.
+Need a Solicitation of a Prostitute in Michigan Criminal Defense Lawyer?
 For more information about Prostitution or Solicitation and other criminal Misdemeanors, and/or to retain Garmo & Kiste, PLC call us at (248) 398-7100 for a free consultation or contact us with a private message.